PintolabMSSM/isoPropeller-collapse/README.md

 - **`{sample}.breakpoints.groups.bed`**: Groups together multiple breakpoints that appear to belong to the same complex rearrangement event.
 - **`{sample}.transcripts`**: A detailed text report listing every transcript that provides evidence for a fusion, including quality scores and read support.
 - **`{sample}.unannotated.bed` / `.clusters.bed`**: Reports on chimeric reads that do not overlap with known gene annotations, potentially representing novel fusion partners or intergenic rearrangements.

+## Contributors
+The IsoPropeller core tools and snakemake workflows are developped and maintained by [Xiao Lin](https://github.com/alanlamsiu), [Yoav Hadas](https://github.com/yoavhadas), and [Dalila Pinto](https://github.com/ddpinto) at the Icahn School of Medicine at Mount Sinai.
+If you want to contribute, please leave an issue.
+Thank you.

+The source code is available under the GPL3.0 license.

+## Citation
+The paper describing isoPropeller is in preparation.
+Stay tuned!

+## Feedback and bug reports
+We welcome your comments, bug reports, and suggestions.
+They will help us to further improve IsoPropeller.
+You may submit feedback and bug reports through our GitHub repository issue tracker.